Trap Neuter Return

-Trap Neuter Release is a common objective done in rescue in which a feral, stray, or unsocialized outside cat is caught and fixed.
+Trap Neuter Release is a common objective done in rescue in which a feral, stray, or unsocialized outside cat is caught, fixed, and released back where they were found.
 Cat's that are TNR'd also have one of their ear's tipped at the time of their spay or neuter so other rescues know they have already been trapped and fixed.

 This stray kitty pictured here wondered into the trap during an attempt to catch a different cat.

 Fostering is a great way to be directly involved in the rehabilitation of shy or unsocial cats of all ages, or the potential of hand raising kittens, all without the financial burden on the caretaker.
-Although it can be hard it is extremely rewarding as our kitties find their furver home with wonderful families.
-FALC currently has over 30 cats split between 14 different fosters.
+Although it can be challenging, it is extremely rewarding as our kitties find their furever home with wonderful families.

 Pictured here is Ladybug nursing her kittens she had while in our foster program.
 Ladybug and her babybugs have all been happily adopted.